runekaagaard/snowscript/README.rst

 ---

 Two kind of for loops are supported.
 Iterating over a collection, and iterating over a numeric range.
 Both key and value are local to the loop.
-An "&" can be used to designate the value as by-reference.

 snowscript::

     for title, data in flowers
         echo "{data.id}: title"
-    for &n in numbers
-        n *= 2

     for i in 1 to 10 step 2
         echo i